mightlee123/Project-2/README.md

 Install the matplotlib library using the following command: 'import matplotlib.pyplot as plt'

+Install the datetime library using the following command: 'from datetime import datetime'

-Install the DateOffset package usi8ng the following command: 'from pandas.tseries.offsets import DateOffset'
+Install the DateOffset package using the following command: 'from pandas.tseries.offsets import DateOffset'

+Install the finta library using the following command: 'from finta import TA'

-Install the SciKit-Learn metrics libraries using the following commands: 'from sklearn import svm', 'from sklearn.preprocessing import StandardScaler', 'from sklearn.metrics import classification_report', 'from sklearn.linear_model import LogisticRegression'
+Install the SciKit-Learn metrics libraries using the following commands: 'from sklearn import svm', 'from sklearn.svm import SVC', 'from sklearn.cluster import KMeans', 'from sklearn.decomposition import PCA', 'from sklearn.preprocessing import StandardScaler', 'from sklearn.metrics import classification_report', 'from sklearn.linear_model import LogisticRegression'

 ---